 Parks & Playgrounds are for EVERYONE!

-Westside Park provides an inclusive and inviting green space, is within walking distance of neighborhood residents, and for some, is the only outdoor recreation option.
-Parks and playgrounds enable and encourage people of all ages to exercise, and provide children with a place to play which is critical for child development.
-Parks are an integral part of the infrastructure that supports healthy, stable communities while improving psychological and social health.
+Parks and playgrounds enable and encourage people of all ages and abilities to exercise and provide children with a place to play – critical for every child’s development.
+They are also an essential part of a city’s infrastructure supporting healthy, stable communities while improving psychological and social health.

 Serving Lowell Elementary School

-- 15% of students qualify for additional special education services
+- 15% of Lowell students qualify for additional special education services

 Meeting the Needs of the Community

-- Westside Park’s Playground has exceeded its life expectancy of 20 years and needs to be replaced within 9 – 12 months
+- Westside Park’s playground built in 1998 has exceeded its life expectancy of 20 years and needs to be replaced within 9-12 months

-- A park and playground with improved visibility, increased capacity and play value, inclusive infrastructure, and additional green space is needed to meet the needs of this vibrant and expanding neighborhood.
+A park and playgrounds with improved visibility, modern play features for all abilities, and additional green space will meet the needs of this growing neighborhood and school.